Bitvise SSH Client: Free SSH file transfer, terminal and tunneling

 Graphical SFTP File Transfers

 Bitvise SSH Client incorporates what we believe is one of the most advanced SFTP file transfer clients, with support for the following:

 - automatic resuming, text file awareness, recursive subdirectory transfers;

 - powerful, advanced transfer list management;

-- high speed - in the tens of MB/s when connected to Bitvise SSH Server, network bandwidth and disk resources permitting;
+- high speed - in the tens or hundreds of MB/s when connected to Bitvise SSH Server, network bandwidth and disk resources permitting;

 - fast responsiveness to user input even when in the middle of multiple file transfers.